GoogleCloudPlatform/applied-ai-engineering-samples/ai-infrastructure/tpu-training-on-gke/README.md

 Change the current directory, to `ai-infrastructure/tpu-training-on-gke/environment`.

-#### Configure build parameters=
+#### Configure build parameters

-If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `1-base_environment`.
+If you used the `bootstrap` configuration to configure the prerequisites, copy the `providers\providers.tf` and `providers\backend.tf` files from the `providers` folder in your automation bucket to the `1-base-environment` folder.
 Modify the `backend.tf` by setting the `prefix` field to the name of a folder in the automation bucket where you want to store your Terraform configuration's state.
 For example, if you want to manage the Terraform state in the `tf_state/gke_tpu_training` subfolder of the automation bucket set the `prefix` field to `tf_state/gke_tpu_training`.

 If the automation bucket and the automation service account were provided to you by your administrator, rename the `backend.tf.tmpl` and the `providers.tf.tmpl` files to `backend.tf` and `providers.tf` and update them with your settings.

 To configure the Terraform steps in the build, rename the `terraform.tfvars.tmpl` file the `1-base-infrastructure` folder to `terraform.tfvars`.
 Make modifications to the `terraform.tfvars` file to align it with your specific environment.
 At the very least, you should set the following variables:

-At a minimum, you need to configure the following settings:
 - `project_id` - your project ID
 - `region` - your region for a VPC and a GKE cluster
 - `prefix` - the prefix that will be added to the default names of resources provisioned by the configuration